YesCT/business-applications/README.md

 ### Knowledge retrieval and transfer

 Note:
-- when people talk in public, knowledge transfer and retrieval is a public, accessible process -- when people share knowledge in a public chat, even those who are not directly in the conversation can benefit -- include publicly avialable storage of bits of information (factoids or bot responses of bits of commonly used information, commonly needed links or long links)
+- cathy: when people talk in public, knowledge transfer and retrieval is a public, accessible process -- when people share knowledge in a public chat, even those who are not directly in the conversation can benefit -- include publicly avialable storage of bits of information (factoids or bot responses of bits of commonly used information, commonly needed links or long links)
  -- safer, people can risk "answering" questions, cause if they are wrong, there are observers who can chime in with more information